Feroshii/Feroshii/README.md

-# Welcome

-:computer: Hey!
+:mega: Hey!
 I'm Evan, or Hyperion.
 I'm a self-taught Node.js and Backend developer.
 I've made multiple Discord bots using the [@discordjs](https://github.com/discordjs/discord.js/) library, for music, moderation, and pure automation.
 I'm also a graphics designer and create my own logos and banners. :mega:

 ## Languages and Tools